开始使用Flower

 return self.fc3(x)

-The PyTorch template has also provided us with the usual training and test functions:
+The PyTorch template also provides the usual training and test functions:

 """Train the model on the training set."""